Jeeves! Oh, Jeeves! Warm up the Rolls Royce and get the helicopter ready. Today we’re visiting the country estate for some clay pigeon shooting!

 Keeping your breech open and having your gun unloaded is a good start, but let’s go further.
 Don’t go swinging your gun around or get lazy with your muzzle discipline just because your gun isn’t loaded.
 Always act like your gun is loaded and that it could go boom.
 This means keeping your muzzle safe, safety engaged, and your gun securely stowed when not in use.

 Here’s some folksy wisdom for ya: “Once you pull the trigger you can’t take it back.”
-Like much of the folksy wisdom out there it’s a little dumb, but it’s also true.
+Like much of the folksy wisdom out there it’s might sound a little dumb, but it’s also true.
 You MUST be 100% certain that your shooting zone is safe before touching one off.
 If there’s any question about down-range safety, then don’t shoot.
 Ever.